Current Illinois crop production numbers announced

 ST. LOUIS — The National Agricultural Statistics Service has issued its current Illinois Crop Production reports.

-There were 5.1 days suitable for field work during the week ending April 30.
-Statewide, the average temperature was 50.4 degrees, 6.1 degrees below normal.
-Precipitation averaged 0.26 inches, 0.61 inches below normal.
-Topsoil moisture supply was rated 2% very short, 10% short, 69% adequate, and 19% surplus.
-Subsoil moisture supply was rated 2% very short, 11% short, 70% adequate, and 17% surplus.
+There were six days suitable for field work during the week ending May 7.
+Statewide, the average temperature was 57.2 degrees, 0.8 degrees below normal.
+Precipitation averaged 0.42 inches, 0.56 inches below normal.
+Topsoil moisture supply was rated 5% very short, 21% short, 51% adequate, and 23% surplus.
+Subsoil moisture supply was rated 4% very short, 14% short, 73% adequate, and 9% surplus.

-During California's prolonged, wet winter, beekeeper Gene Brandi said he had to spend twice as much money on a sugary syrup to feed his honeybees and keep them alive.
-That's because the bees sent to pollinate blooming almond orchards took longer than usual to emerge from their hives due to chilly temperatures, wind and rain.
-Since the bees weren't out gathering nectar and pollen for nourishment, the 71-year-old beekeeper provided sustenance for them.
-"Normally we have to feed some of our hives in almonds every year, but this year we had to do a lot more feeding because the bees were not able to fly.
-And we just want to make sure that they don't starve to death on us," said Brandi, of the Central Valley community of Los Banos.
-The challenge is one of many faced by America's beekeepers following the unusually wet winter that ravaged California's farm country, which feeds much of the nation.
-Most commercial beekeepers send their bees to California early in the year to help pollinate its $5 billion-a-year almond crop, then move them elsewhere to pollinate commodities ranging from avocados to cherries or to the Midwest to produce honey.
-The state was battered this winter by at least a dozen atmospheric rivers — long plumes of moisture from the Pacific Ocean — as well as powerful storms fueled by arctic air that produced blizzard conditions in mountainous areas.
-The wintry weather flooded homes, triggered power outages and brought much-needed rain to drought-parched agriculture, though in some cases, more water than the crops could withstand.
-It also took a toll on bees, who were slow to emerge from their hives during the cold front and weeks of showers.

-Corn planted reached 40%, compared to the 5-year average of 29%.
-Corn emerged reached 4%, equal to the 5-year average.
+Corn planted reached 73%, compared to the five-year average of 46%.
+Corn emerged reached 17%, compared to the five-year average of 14%.

-Soybeans planted reached 39%, compared to the 5-year average of 15%.
-Soybeans emerged reached 3%, compared to the 5-year average of 1%.
+Soybeans planted reached 66%, compared to the five-year average of 28%.
+Soybeans emerged reached 14% compared to the five-year average of 6%.

 Millets making a comeback